Family Safety Net

 The program operates as a sponsor of the USDA’s Summer Food Service Program (SFSP), a federal program that makes nutritious lunches available during the summer at approved sites with high concentrations of low-income children.
 The nutritionally-balanced packaged meals and milk are purchased from federally approved vendors.
 There is no proof of income required.
 All children 18 and under qualify for a free lunch, no matter where they live or go to school.

 Utilizing repurposed mini school buses as the delivery vehicles, an enthusiastic band of volunteers serve thousands of meals each summer.
-In 2014, Lunchbox Express operated four buses, delivering food to 13 sites in Denver and Aurora.
-In 2015, the program will operate five buses and deliver food to 15 sites in Denver and Aurora.
+In 2015, the program operated five buses and delivered food to 15 sites in Denver and Aurora.